mangodan2003/meta-tensorflow/README.md

 ## Overview
 ```

+This branch has (in theory at least) had patches applied that mediapipe normally applies via Bazel.

 TensorFlow is an open source software library for high performance numerical
 computation primarily used in machine learning.
 Its flexible architecture
 allows easy deployment of computation across a variety of types of platforms